rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 ## Ancient Christianity

 Christianity grew out of ancient Judaism, specifically the Second Temple period.
-And in this worldview there are ranks of created spirits, known as the heavenly hosts, and that the fall of these spirits happened more than once.
+And in this worldview there are ranks of created spirits, known as the *heavenly hosts*, and that the fall of these spirits happened more than once.

 For example, a group of angels known as the *watchers* are the "sons of God" referenced in Genesis.
 These are the "sons of God" that had children with the "daughters of men".